geoza2000/OASA-Telematics/README.md

 # OASA Telematics

 ## Description
-This is an API helping me and you implementing the OASA API in a more normal way by parsing a mash of data.
+This is an API helping me and you implementing the OASA API in a more normal way by parsing a mesh of data.

 ## Getting started